o3de/o3de.org/content/docs/user-guide/features/assets/fbx-settings/import/export-actors-motons.md

 ## Using the Maya Game Exporter {#char-fbx-importer-export-skinned-meshes-using-maya-game-exporter}

-The following are typical settings for the Maya Game Exporter when you export your skinned mesh character into Lumberyard\.
+The following are typical settings for the Maya Game Exporter when you export your skinned mesh character into O3DE\.

 **Export settings for \.actor files**
 + Use the **Model** tab to export your `.fbx` files\.